 John 3:30: He must increase and I must decrease.

 Psalms 9: 1-2: “I will give thanks to You, O Lord, with my whole heart; I will be glad and rejoice in You; I will sing to Your Name, O Most High.”

-Upon his call and future installation as rector, Father Bailey will become the 7th Rector of Calvary Episcopal Church in Charleston, SC, which was founded in 1847 as a church for enslaved and free persons of color.
+Upon his call to rector, Father Bailey became the 7th Rector of Calvary Episcopal Church in Charleston, SC, which was founded in 1847 as a church for enslaved and free persons of color.